Editor’s Note: This guest commentary is from one of my students at the Katz JCC in Cherry Hill, NJ.

 Much is written about this.
 But what about the rest of the year?
-How does living alone and without family effect day to day living?
+How does living alone and without family affect day to day living?

 There are so many challenges and most of them seem to go unrecognized.
-Perhaps it is too painful to discuss, embarassing to admit or difficult to solve.
+Perhaps it is too painful to discuss, embarrassing to admit or difficult to solve.

-Going any place alone, where partners or families are prevelant, is frequently uncomfortable and often disheartening.
+Going any place alone, where partners or families are prevalent, is frequently uncomfortable and often disheartening.
 Many of us choose to stay home.
-Try going to services at synogogue alone.
+Try going to services at synagogue alone.
 Watch as husbands and wives give a tender touch or children laugh with parents.